-OneStop is more than a place... it's a philosophy.
+Navigation Station is more than a place... it's a philosophy.
 You come to Rowan-Cabarrus Community College to learn and not to run from office to office taking care of the administrative details of your education.
-OneStop brings together a host of administrative services under one roof so that you can get back to the business of being a student!
+Navigation Station brings together a host of administrative services under one roof so that you can get back to the business of being a student!

 Stop here for everything you need to get registered and pay for your classes.
 We can help you every step of the way, from filing financial aid forms and understanding your payment options, to registering for classes, requesting a transcript, or completing an application for graduation.
-You can make an appointment with an academic advisor and find out about you holds and how to remove them.
-Are you having a life event and need to speak to someone, one of our counselors are here to listen.
+You can make an appointment with an academic advisor and find out about your holds and how to remove them.
+Are you having a life event and need to speak to someone, one of our counselors is here to listen.

-The OneStop offer extended hours at both our North and South Campuses to meet your needs.
-Individual services are scheduled by location please check out our website for details: http://www.rccc.edu/itsanswers/category/student-email/
+The Navigation Station offer extended hours at both our North and South Campuses to meet your needs.
+Individual services are scheduled by location, please check out our website for details.